The selfie generation’s focus on social responsibility is forcing the financial sector to take a long, hard look in the mirror, writes Kim Darrah

 Crucially, this is just the beginning.
 While in many countries Millennials are the largest generation by number, as it stands, the world’s wealth is largely concentrated within the Baby Boomer generation.
 Nonetheless, Millennials are poised to become the heirs to this vast sum of wealth, which will gradually change hands over the course of the next few decades.
 In the US alone, this wealth shift will amount to a generational transfer of $30trn over the course of the next 30 years.
 Considering that assets under management by the world’s 500 biggest managers totalled just $76.7trn at the end of 2015, this is a transfer of immense proportions.

 Whether or not a dramatic rise in socially responsible investing will have the effect that many desire is another question entirely.
 But based on the assumption that Millennials will stick to their ideals, the financial industry could soon be forced to play ball with a very different kind of customer.
 A glance back at history tells us that generational change can be a powerful force, and those players in the sector that fail to change will find themselves looking increasingly old fashioned.

-Advisory Services offered by BridgeLight Capital, LLC.
-The views stated in this letter are not necessarily the opinion of BridgeLlight Capital, LLC and should not be construed directly or indirectly as an offer to buy or sell any securities mentioned herein.
+Advisor services offered through BridgeLight Capital, LLC.
+The views stated in this letter are not necessarily the opinion of BridgeLight Capital, LLC and should not be construed directly or indirectly as an offer to buy or sell any securities mentioned herein.
 Due to volatility within the markets mentioned, opinions are subject to change without notice.
 Information is based on sources believed to be reliable; however, their accuracy or completeness cannot be guaranteed.
 Past performance does not guarantee future results.